heltonsaulo/heltonsaulo.github.io/_pages/cv.md

 + Travel Grant.
 Grant from UFRGS to present a paper at the XXXIV Brazilian Meeting of Econometrics in Porto de Galinhas (Brazil) in December 2012.
 + Pre-doctoral Research Fellow for Studies Abroad, Ministry of Science and Technology, Brazil, 2013.

-## Editorial Boards

-+ Associate Editor of the Journal of Applied Statistics
-+ Associate Editor of the Journal of Statistical Theory and Practice
-+ Associate Editor of the Chilean Journal of Statistics

 ## Teaching Experience